Jahan Malek Khatun: Pen name

-It was usual for Injuid princesses to write poetry under a pen name disguising their identity and emphasising their piety, but Jahan did neither.
+It was usual for Injuid princesses to write poetry under a pen name, disguising their identity and emphasising their piety, but Jahan did neither.
 The concept of Jahan, "the World", was used by contemporary poets to refer to an imaginary female figure who was ruthless and seductive, conspiring to murder her many lovers.
-For Jahan Malek Khatun to use this name neither concealed her feminine identity, nor emphasised religious virtues, making it notable in its context.
+For Jahan Malek Khatun to use this name neither concealed her feminine identity nor emphasised religious virtues, making it notable in its context.

 Publications

-Like many 14th century ghazal writers, Jahān was overshadowed by her more famous contemporary Hafez.
+Like many 14th-century ghazal writers, Jahān was overshadowed by her more famous contemporary Hafez.
 She remained an obscure poet until her work was published in Iran for the first time in 1995.
-Jahān made her entrance into the Western world when Dick Davis translated a sizable portion of her poetry into English in 2012 and again in 2019, where it garnered praise.
+Jahān’s introduction to Western audiences came in 2007, when Sheema Kalbasi translated her poetry from Persian into English and included in Seven Valleys of Love: A Bilingual Anthology of Women Poets from Middle Ages Persia to Present Day Iran, with a subsequent edition in 2008.